Medical views of conversion therapy: APA taskforce study

-The American Psychological Association undertook a study of the peer-reviewed literature in the area of sexual orientation change efforts (SOCE) and found myriad issues with the procedures used in conducting the research.
-The taskforce did find that some participants experienced a lessening of same sex attraction and arousal, but that these instances were "rare" and "uncommon".
+The American Psychological Association undertook a study of the peer-reviewed literature in the area of sexual orientation change efforts (SOCE) and found several issues with the procedures used in conducting the research.
+The taskforce did find that some participants experienced a lessening of same-sex attraction and arousal, but that these instances were "rare" and "uncommon".
 The taskforce concluded that, "given the limited amount of methodically sound research, claims that recent SOCE is effective are not supported".

-Two issues with SOCE claims are that conversion therapists falsely assume that homosexuality is a mental disorder and that their research focuses almost exclusively on gay men and rarely includes lesbians.
+An issue with SOCE claims is that conversion therapists falsely assume that homosexuality is a mental disorder.
+Additionally, their research focuses almost exclusively on gay men and rarely includes lesbians.